Lyfralston/PaddlePaddle/LBMRN/README.md

 ## 5. Pretrained models

-We provide a pretrained model, which can be downloaded from  [BaiduYun](),  keyword is: .
+We provide a pretrained model, which can be downloaded from  [BaiduYun](https://pan.baidu.com/s/10Ic6B2ZJ6RPjh2FOSAD1-Q?pwd=0xqp),  keyword is: 0xqp.
 You should unzip and put it in the main directory.